ls1intum/Artemis/docs/dev/setup/programming-exercises.rst

-You have to add permissions to the folder (which will be located at the $HOME folder of the user that jenkins uses): ``sudo chmod 777 maven-cache-docker -R``.
+You have to add permissions to the folder (which will be located at the $HOME folder of the user that jenkins uses), e.g. with ``sudo chmod 777 maven-cache-docker -R``.

 Note that this might allow students to access shared resources (e.g. jars used by Maven), and they might be able to overwrite them.